 Successively occupied by the French, British, and Americans — all of whom contributed to the settlement and development of the old Northwest — it has retained its historical character to a degree unsurpassed in the region.
-The concentration of historic sites and buildings on St. Feriole Island, the center of the earliest settlement, constitutes an outstanding interpretation of the fur trade, the West during the period of the military frontier, and steamboat commerce on the upper Mississippi River.
+The concentration of historic sites and buildings on St. Feriole Island, the center of the earliest settlement, constitutes a great interpretation of the fur trade, the West during the period of the military frontier, and steamboat commerce on the upper Mississippi River.

 After 1763, when France ceded her American territory to Britain, British fur traders moved into the Prairie du Chien region.
-During the War for Independence, the British built a fort in the town, from which they and Indian allies launched unsuccessful attacks against Cahokia, Illinois and St. Louis, Missouri.
+During the War for Independence, the British built a fort in the town, from which they and Indian allies launched unsuccessful attacks against Cahokia, Illinois, and St. Louis, Missouri.

 In 1814, during the War of 1812, U.S. troops moved up the Mississippi River and built Fort Shelby at Prairie du Chien, but the British forces from Mackinac captured the weakly held post, which they renamed Fort McKay.
-After the Treaty of Ghent, ratified early in 1815, the British abandoned the site and the Americans occupied it.
+After the Treaty of Ghent, ratified early in 1815, the British abandoned the site, and the Americans occupied it.

-In the meantime, the advent of steamboat traffic on the Mississippi River, in the 1830’s, had made Prairie du Chien a thriving river port and market center for grain and lumber.
+In the meantime, the advent of steamboat traffic on the Mississippi River in the 1830s had made Prairie du Chien a thriving river port and market center for grain and lumber.
 Further economic stimulation occurred in 1857 when the town became the river terminus of the Milwaukee and Mississippi Railroad, which ran westward from Milwaukee.
-A few years later the railroad, bridging the river, moved westward.
+A few years later, the railroad, bridging the river, moved westward.

-The entire city of Prairie du Chien, both the old section on St. Feriole Island and the newer portion that grew up around the second Fort Crawford, on the mainland, appears much today as it did in the 19th century.
-The most notable historic structure is the palatial Villa Louis, built in 1843 as a Georgian mansion by Hercules Louis Dousman, wealthy and cultured American Fur Company agent, on the sites of Forts Shelby, McKay, and the first Fort Crawford.
+The entire city of Prairie du Chien, both the old section on St. Feriole Island and the newer portion that grew up around the second Fort Crawford on the mainland, appears much today as it did in the 19th century.
+The most notable historic structure is the palatial Villa Louis, built in 1843 as a Georgian mansion by Hercules Louis Dousman, a wealthy and cultured American Fur Company agent, on the sites of Forts Shelby, McKay, and the first Fort Crawford.
 In 1872 his widow remodeled the exterior in Victorian style.
-In the 1930’s Dousman’s granddaughters and the city of Prairie du Chien restored the mansion to its 1872 appearance.
-It is a three-story brick structure, furnished with period pieces and family heirlooms.
-Outbuildings on the 10-acre site include Dousman’s office, coach house, icehouse, and preserve room; these have not been essentially altered since their construction, in 1843.
+In the 1930s, Dousman’s granddaughters and the city of Prairie du Chien restored the mansion to its 1872 appearance.
+It is a three-story brick structure furnished with period pieces and family heirlooms.
+Outbuildings on the 10-acre site include Dousman’s office, coach house, icehouse, and preserve room; these have not been essentially altered since their construction in 1843.
 The mansion is open to the public from May to November.

 In 1808 Michael Brisbois, a French-Canadian and one of the earliest settlers in the town, erected the two-story Brisbois House.
 The basement contains fur-storage space, and the house is furnished with original pieces.
 It is privately owned but is open to the public.
 The Astor Warehouse, constructed of stone by the American Fur Co. about 1835, is in fair condition but is now a place of business.
 In 1864 the Milwaukee and Mississippi Railroad erected the Dousman Hotel, a three-story stone building, to accommodate its passengers.
-The hotel, somewhat altered, is privately owned and is not open to the public.
+The somewhat altered hotel is privately owned and not open to the public.
 The Diamond Jo Warehouse, a long one-story structure erected during the Civil War, recalls steamboat days.
 In private ownership, it is in poor condition and is not open to the public.
-Only the restored post hospital remains of the second Fort Crawford, the major portion of whose site is occupied by St. Mary’s Academy, for girls.
+Only the restored post-hospital remains of the second Fort Crawford, the major portion of whose site is occupied by St. Mary’s Academy for girls.
 Containing a museum of Wisconsin medical history, it is open to the public.

 Source: National Park Service